Hawaii has produced some of the most legendary surfers in the history of our sport.

 Alongside his surfing career, Dorian made a name for himself as a producer when he co-produced and starred in the 1996 surf film “Stranger Than Fiction,” which chronicled the rise of the Momentum Generation.

-Keala Kennelly is a professional surfer who was born on August 13, 1978, in Kauai, Hawaii.
-She began surfing at a young age and is easily one of the most talented surfers of her generation.
+Keala Kennelly is a professional surfer born in Kauai, Hawaii, on August 13, 1978.
+She started surfing at a young age and is easily one of the most talented surfers of her generation.

 She was inducted into the Surfing Walk of Fame in 2011 and was named one of the Top 50 Most Influential Surfers of All Time by Surfer magazine in 2020.

 Outside of surfing, Kennelly has pursued a career in music and acting.
-She has released several albums and has appeared in a number of films and television shows, including the movie “Blue Crush,” which was released in 2002.
+She has released several albums and appeared in films and television shows, including the Holywood surf hit “Blue Crush,” released in 2002.

 Kennelly has also been an advocate for LGBTQ rights and speaks openly about her own experiences as a queer woman in the surfing world.